-- 1. Single Event Mode is enabled by setting the AL0E or AL1E bit to "1", the IM bit to "0", and disabling the frequency output.
+1. Single Event Mode is enabled by setting the AL0E or AL1E bit to "1", the IM bit to "0", and disabling the frequency output.
 This mode permits a one-time match between the alarm registers and the RTC registers.
-Once this match occurs, the AL0 or AL1 bit is set to "1" and the $\overline{IRQ/F{OUT}}$ output will be pulled low and will remain low until the AL0 or AL1 bit is read, which automatically resets it.
+Once this match occurs, the AL0 or AL1 bit is set to "1" and the $\overline{IRQ/F{OUT}}$ output will be pulled low and will remain low until the AL0 or AL1 bit is read, which will automatically resets it.
 Both Alarm registers can be set at the same time to trigger alarms.
-The $\overline{IRQ/F{OUT}}$ output will be set by either alarm, and will need to be cleared to enable triggering by a subsequent alarm.
-Polling the SR will reveal which alarm has been set. - 2.
-Interrupt Mode (or "Pulsed Interrupt Mode" or PIM) is enabled by setting the AL0E or AL1E bit to "1" the IM bit to "1", and disabling the frequency output.
-If both ALOE and AL1E bits are set to 1, then only the AL0E PIM alarm will function (AL0E overrides AL1E).
-The IRQ/FOUT output will now be pulsed each time an alarm occurs.
-This means that once the Interrupt Mode alarm is set, it will continue to alarm for each occurring match of the alarm and present time.
+The $\overline{IRQ/F}{OUT}$ output will be set by either alarm, and will need to be cleared to enable triggering by a subsequent alarm.
+Polling the SR will reveal which alarm has been set.

+2. Interrupt Mode (or "Pulsed Interrupt Mode" or PIM) is enabled by setting the AL0E or AL1E bit to "1" the IM bit to "1", and disabling the frequency output.
+If both ALOE and AL1E bits are set to "1", then both AL0E and AL1E PIM alarms will function.
+The IRQ/FOUT output will now be pulsed each time each of the alarms occurs.
+This means that once the interrupt mode alarm is set, it will continue to alarm for each occurring match of the alarm and present time.
 This mode is convenient for hourly or daily hardware interrupts in microcontroller applications such as security cameras or utility meter reading.
 Interrupt Mode CANNOT be used for general periodic alarms, however, since a specific time period cannot be programmed for interrupt, only matches to a specific time of day.
-The Interrupt Mode is only stopped by disabling the IM bit or the Alarm Enable bits.
+The interrupt mode is only stopped by disabling the IM bit or the Alarm Enable bits.